sevkeifert/wordladder-game-solver/README.md

 # wordladder-game-solver
 This is very old wordladder puzzle game (and puzzle solver) I wrote in Java.
+A word ladder is a string of words that change one letter at a time.
+For example:
+"cat", "cot", "dot", "dog" is a word ladder that connects "cat" and "dog".
 I made a couple quick tweaks to convert it from an applet to a Swing application.

 Kevin Seifert - 2002 GPL